 Snubnose Blacksmelt, Bathylagoides wesethi

-The Snubnose Blacksmelt, Bathylagoides wesethi, whose common Spanish name is desaire nariz capellane mesopelágico, is a species in the family Bathylagidae, the Deep-sea Smelts, known as capellanes mesopelágicos in Mexico.
-Globally, there are twenty two species in the Bregmacerotidae Family placed in eight genera.
-There are two members of the Bathylagoides Genus found in Mexican waters of the Pacific.
+The Snubnose Blacksmelt, Bathylagoides wesethi, whose common Spanish name is desaire nariz capellane mesopelágico, is a species in the family Bathylagidae, the Deep Sea Smelts, known as capellanes mesopelágicos in Mexico.
+Globally, there are 22 species in the Bathylagidae family placed in eight genera, of which two are found in Mexican waters of the Pacific.

-The Snubnose Blacksmelt has a slender compressed elongated body that is widest slightly behind the pectoral fin base that tapers toward to the caudal fin.
-They are silvery in color being dark brown dorsally with black spots with a black area around the gill openings.
+The Snubnose Blacksmelts have slender compressed elongated bodies that are widest slightly behind the pectoral fin base and taper towards the caudal fin.
+They are silvery in color and dark brown dorsally with black spots and a black area around their gill openings.
 Their fins are translucent.
-The head has disproportionally large eyes that are twice the length of the rounded snout, and a small terminal oblique mouth with a gill opening that reaches halfway up the side of the body.
-The anal fin has thirteen to seventeen rays, the caudal fin is very short with a very narrow base, the dorsal fin is set well behind the mid-point of the body and has ten to fourteen rays, the pectoral fin are short and set low on the body and do not reach the dorsal fin origin.
+Their eyes are disproportionally large and twice the length of the rounded snout.
+They have a small terminal oblique mouth with a gill opening that reaches halfway up the side of their body.
+Their anal fin has thirteen to seventeen rays; their caudal fin is very short with a very narrow base; their dorsal fin is set well behind the mid-point of the body with ten to fourteen rays; their pectoral fins are short, set low on the body, and do not reach the dorsal fin origin.
 They have 24 to 26 gill rakers.
-The lateral line is high on the body and extends into the caudal fin.
-The body is covered with scales.
+Their lateral line is high on the body and extends into the caudal fin.
+They are covered with scales.

-The Snubnose Blacksmelt is an oceanic mesopelagic species that reside in the Atlantic, Indian and Pacific Oceans that are found between 80 feet and perhaps as deep at 14,000 feet.
-Adults are vertical migrators moving toward the surface at night to feed on small crustaceans and return to the depths during the day for protection from predation.
-In turn they provide a valuable food source for all sorts of fishes, birds, sea lions, dolphins, and of course the Humboldt Squid.
+The Snubnose Blacksmelts are an oceanic mesopelagic species residing in the Atlantic, Indian, and Pacific Oceans and found between 80 feet and perhaps as deep at 14,000 feet.
 They reach a maximum length of 13.5 cm (5.3 inches).
+Adults are vertical migrators moving toward the surface at night to feed on small crustaceans and returning to the depths during the day for protection from predation.
+They provide a valuable food source for all sorts of fish, birds, sea lions, dolphins, and of course the Humboldt Squid.
 Reproduction is oviparous with planktonic eggs and larvae.
-In Mexican waters the Snubnose Blacksmelt are found only along the entire West Coast of Baja.
-They are an uncommon species that are seldom seen by humans and are poorly studied species with very little is known about their behavioral patterns.
+In Mexican waters they are found only along the west coast of Baja.
+They are an uncommon poorly studied species that is seldom seen by humans and very little is known about their behavioral patterns.